CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/flows/run-flow/run-flow-block.md

 ![Selecting a Flow Example](/images/run-flow-selecting-a-flow.gif)

-A flow can be selected using the [Literal Editor][TODO] on the [Flow Property][], a list of all available flows will be presented to the developer and can be searched by the Name or Id of a flow.
+A flow can be selected using the [Literal Editor][] on the [Flow Property][], a list of all available flows will be presented to the developer and can be searched by the Name or Id of a flow.

 When a [Flow][Flow Property] is selected the [Inputs Property][] will be [Synced with the Flow Contract][Syncing the Inputs Property with the Flow Contract].